Tracked price checks

 After the battery, resale is about demand and support, and here the class splits sharply:

-• Sur-Ron — the resale benchmark.
-The deepest aftermarket, the biggest owner community, and a decade of proven reliability create the strongest used demand in electric dirt.
+- Sur-Ron — the easiest to move.
+The deepest aftermarket, the biggest owner community, and a decade of proven reliability mean a used Sur-Ron has the widest pool of buyers who already know the platform.
+That is a claim about demand, not a measured retention figure — see below for why we don't publish one.
 A clean Sur-Ron with a healthy battery sells fast and for a high share of new.
 That strong resale is a real, often-overlooked reason the Sur-Ron premium is worth paying — you get more of it back.
 (Is a Sur-Ron worth it?)

 The proven-brand safety net